Dallas Diamonds (basketball): 1980–81 season

 Dallas began with a home victory at their new home, Moody Coliseum on the SMU campus, on December 5, but followed it up with a road loss in New Jersey.
 This would be Dallas' 18th consecutive road loss.
 This streak was broken on December 9 with a 102-92 victory against the New England Gulls.
 The Diamonds would end 1980 with a 5-2 record.
 At the end of January their record improved to 10-6 and 18-7 by the end of February.

 During the year the Diamonds major competition came from the Nebraska Wranglers.
 As the season was drawing to a close the 2 teams were fighting for home court advantage in the playoffs.
 On March 30 the Diamonds met for the 6th time.
 The Diamond needed to outscore Nebraska by 26 points to secure home court.
 The 108-85 victory just fell short of their goal.

 Dallas' playoff opponent was the New Jersey Gems.
 NJ took the 1st game (4/3/81) 91-86 at St. Peter's College.
 Dallas won the next game (4/4/81) 92-85 at SMU before 3,278 fans.
 Dallas eliminated the Gems with a 107-88 victory before 4,482 fans.
 Gems' Carol Blazejowski finished with 36 points on 15-26 shooting, while Nancy Lieberman scored 35 points and had 10 rebounds for the Diamonds.

 The Championship series would match the 27-9 Diamonds and the 27-9 Wranglers.
 Nebraska took game one in Omaha by the score of 89-72.
 Dallas took game 2 in Omaha 106-93.
 On Good Friday April 17 Dallas took game 3 96-88 before 8,117 fans.
 In Game 4, before 7,886 excited fans, Dallas took a 76-64 lead into the 4th quarter, but eventually lost 94-93.
 This set up the 5th and final game in Omaha where the Wranglers took the 3rd and last WBL Championship 99-90.

 The new WBL team was popular in Dallas and one time had a playoff game crowd that outdrew the new NBA team, the Dallas Mavericks.

 Greg Williams coached both teams.
 In the 1980–1981 season, the team went 27-9 and he was named WBL Coach of the Year.
 After working at Southern Methodist University, he was named head coach of the WABA Dallas Diamonds.
 With his leadership, the team posted a 19-2 record.
 The team was the league champion and Williams was named WABA Coach of the Year.

+WABA

-The WABA folded after a single season.
+The WABA folded after a single season with the Diamonds winning the leagues lone championship.
+The Diamonds record was 19-2.